Request Info

 What’s included?

-Transfer to the project, meals at the project, housing, all the research, educational, and cultural activities, wifi, laundry, local experts talking with the group, pre-departure support, a field study abroad t-shirt, and logistic support at the Johannesburg airport at your arrival and for your return flight home.
+Meals, housing, all the research, educational, and cultural activities, wifi, laundry, local experts talking with the group, pre-departure support, a Field Study Abroad t-shirt, and the logistic support at the Johannesburg airport for your arrival and your return flight home.

 What did previous interns say?